sethbattin/sethbattin.github.io/README.md

 - [ ] rel="tag" to link to glossary pages
 - [ ] web app manifest ("download this ebook", maybe?)
 - [ ] rel="author" instead of microdata nonsense
-- [ ] font-size 36 or 24 are both not reasonable; headings should be multiples, not the basis
+- [x] font-size 36 or 24 are both not reasonable; headings should be multiples, not the basis
-- [ ] sitemap style sheet a la duluth dish via wordpress plugin, but make it super-weird
+- [ ] sitemap style sheet a la duluth dish via wordpress plugin; use this instead of html sitemap